etesync/server/README.md

 # Supporting Etebase

-Please consider registering an account even if you self-host in order to support the development of Etebase, or help by spreading the word.
+Please consider registering an account even if you self-host in order to support the development of Etebase, or visit the [contribution](https://www.etesync.com/contribute/) for more information on how to support the service.